mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 cases, the two go hand-in-hand.

 technology.
-Likewise, soldiers in Ushra's army might be rotated to TL14 Alekvadin to learn how to use man- portable fusion weapons in a separate cross-training program.
+Likewise, soldiers in Ushra's army might be rotated to TL14 Alekvadin to learn how to use man-portable fusion weapons in a separate cross-training program.
 It is not cost-effective for every soldier in a multi-million-sophont army to be shipped out to multiple worlds over the course of a military career.
-To help remedy this situation, soldiers who have been trained on weapons, vehicles and gear from higher- tech worlds are usually assigned the task of training their own soldiers in the use of the same equipment.
+To help remedy this situation, soldiers who have been trained on weapons, vehicles and gear from higher-tech worlds are usually assigned the task of training their own soldiers in the use of the same equipment.
 Ultimately, a lower-tech army returns to its standard equipment but chances are that most of the soldiers in